Regional Policies & Procedures

 - CYSUR Child Practice Review Protocol (April 2017)

-In line with the Children's MARF, the CWMPAS Board is pilotting an Adult version to enable the same consistency for adult services.
-This pilot is due to run from September to December 2017.
+In line with the Children's MARF, the CWMPAS Board has developed an Adult version to enable the same consistency for adult services.

 - CWMPAS MARF Supporting Information